cloudbeds/CBAPI-OperationalReportsClientApp/README.md

 ## Option 2: Set up the application using OAUTH Token API access
 <br>
 1. Get Cloudbeds APIs access and access tokens.
-These should be placed into a “Cloudbeds_AppConfig.xml” file (See “_ExampleSecrets” folder)
+These should be placed into a “Cloudbeds_AppConfig.xml” file (See example: “_ExampleSecrets\Example_CloudbedsOAuth_AppConfig.xml”)
 <br>
 2. Have a placeholder “Cloudbeds_UserAccessTokens.xml” file.
-(This will get overwritten when you authenticate to the application)
+(This will get overwritten when you authenticate to the application.
+See example: “_ExampleSecrets\Example_CloudbedsOAuth_TransientTokensStorage.xml” )
 <br>
 3. Start the application running
 <br>